emera86/SASmanual-MkDocs/SASmanual/docs/medical/irecist.md

 |**Independent blinded review and central collection of scans**|Recommended in some circumstances|Collection of scans (but not independent review) recommended for all trials |
 |**Confirmation of PD**|Not required (unless equivocal)|Always required|
 |**Consideration of clinical status**|Not included in assessment|Clinical stability is always considered and collected on case record form|

+## iRECIST in a Nutshell

+* RECIST 1.1 – primary criteria
+* iRECIST exploratory and applicable only after RECIST1.1 progression occurs
+    * Most patients will not have ‘pseudoprogression’
+* Principles of iRECIST follow RECIST 1.1 very closely
+    * RECIST 1.1 principles are generally the default except:
+        * Management of new lesions
+	* What constitutes confirmation of progression
+    * Assess RECIST 1.1 and iRECIST separately but in parallel at each time point
+* Progression must be confirmed
+    * Consider treatment past progression only in carefully defined scenarios
+    * Confirmation requires some worsening of disease bulk
+        * Must be next evaluable assessment after iUPD
+	* Lesion category with existing iUPD just needs to get a little bit worse OR
+	* Lesion category without prior iUPD has to meet RECIST 1.1 criteria for progression
+* New lesions
+    * Managed using RECIST 1.1 principles
+    * NOT added to SOM (but included in separate iSOM)
+* Unconfirmed progression does not preclude a later i-response
+* Response after iUPD is driven by TARGET disease (as long as iCPD not confirmed)
+* This means that can have subsequent iSD or iPR in target lesions (compared to baseline) EVEN IF
+    * The new lesion seen at the time of iUPD is still there
+    * The unequivocal increase in non-target lesions at the time of iUPD hasn’t improved
+* "Bar reset" does mean that: a previously observed iUPD can be ignored if there is an intervening response (i.e. if criteria for iPR, iCR, or iSD are met )
+* "Bar reset" does not mean that: the baseline or the nadir are re-set
+    * iCR/iPR/iSD still calculated from BASELINE
+    * i progression date still calculated from NADIR (which may or may not be the same as baseline – and could be before or after any iUPD)